Thoba Poyo-Dlwati: KwaZulu-Natal High Court: 2014–present

 In May 2014, President Jacob Zuma announced that Poyo-Dlwati would join the bench as a permanent member of the KwaZulu-Natal Division of the High Court.
 She took office on 1 June 2014.

 While in the High Court, she served as an acting judge in the Supreme Court of Appeal for a full year between June 2020 and May 2021.
 During that time, she wrote the court's unanimous judgement in Discovery Life v Hogan, which concerned the validity of a life insurance contract.
 She has also acted in the Competition Appeal Court.
 Between April and September 2022,' she served as acting Deputy Judge President in the KwaZulu-Natal Division; she was appointed to that position by Deputy Judge President Isaac Madondo, who was filling in for retired Judge President Achmat Jappie.

+In late 2019, Poyo-Dlwati was selected to receive mediator training in the U.S. as part of South Africa's efforts to improve mediation opportunities via court-annexed processes.
+Her cohort of judges included Aubrey Ledwaba, Nolwazi Mabindla-Boqwana, Glenn Goosen (judge), Raylene Keightley, Norman Davis, and Phineas Mojapelo (ret.).
+She and her U.S.-trained judge colleagues were involved in the leadership of a national summit and mediation training for S.A. judges in Cape Town in July 2022.
+Court-annexed mediation was the focus of the meetings.
+The South African Judicial Education Institute (SAJEI) and several additional judges were prominent in that effort, including former Chief Justice Raymond Zondo, former JPs Dunstan Mlambo and Francis Legodi (ret.), as well as faculty members and mediators from the U.S.--Judge Ben H. Hadfield (ret.), Nathan D. Alder, Velvet Rodriquez, and Stephen D. Kelson.
+C.J.
+Zondo expressed full support of court-based mediation stating that he would "like it to take off as soon as possible."